thomas-weller/XamFormsNavigation/README.md

 # XamFormsNavigation
 Showcases an alternative navigation approach for Xamarin.Forms:
-View/ViewModel registration happens automatically, page navigation itself is done vie names (i.e. strings).
+View/ViewModel registration happens automatically, page navigation itself is done via names (i.e. strings) in XAML.

 See <a href="">this blog post</a> for details.